 A long flight and you have more than 4 hours layover in Istanbul ?
-This tour is for you !
+Al’s Taxi layover tour is for you !
 Quit the departure lounge of Istanbul Airport and let’s go for an Istanbul highlights tour !

 We will meet with you at the arrival and let’s go for a magic ride in Istanbul !
 Byzantine Hippodrome, Blue Mosque, Hagia Sophia, Basilica Cistern, Grand Bazaar, Spice Market, Topkapı Palace and maybe a Bosphorus boat tour…

 Depending on your total time available, we can stop for a typical Turkish breakfast in a local restaurant or a turkish coffee enjoying the Bosphorus view.

 We will let you some free time to “feel” the city, and pick you up for the other monuments !
 At the end of our tour, we will drop you off to the airport with enough time left to make your boarding in a complete peace of mind.

 Istanbul Layover Tour Contact Form